 Below is an overview of how to change the lower cutter head bearing on AMCO’s Vertical and Offset Rotary Ditchers (download printable instructions here).
-For a complete video tutorial, watch Marketing Manager Luke Andries change the lower cutter head bearing on an AMCO drainage Ditcher here.

 Before each step, make sure your work area is safe and Ditcher is secure, to avoid injury.
 Always wear your personal protective equipment.

 2. Loosen the jam nut of the idler tension screw using a ¾″ box-end wrench.
 Remove the tension screw.